 - Follow the vacuum cleaning with the lamb’s wool duster.
 Again, start at the top and work down the slats.

-- For fabric and vinyl blinds, use the rubber dry sponge to remove stubborn dust and residue the vacuum or duster has not removed.
+- For fabric and vinyl blinds, use the rubber dry cleaning sponge to remove stubborn dust and residue the vacuum or duster has not removed.
 These can be found at most hardware stores.

 - For spot cleaning soiled areas, spray an all-purpose cleaner onto a clean, dry cloth and rub it on the spot.
 Never spray a cleaner directly onto a slat.
 Rinse by rubbing a cloth moistened with clean water over the area.